 - How to Give Nutmeg to Your Child?

 - Precautions to Take While Giving Jaiphal to Your Baby

-We love to spice up our food as it gives a new life to the food we make.
+We love to spice up our food as it gives a new life to the food (and makes it taste delicious).
 The various spices that we use add a flavour to a dish plus they offer various medicinal properties.
 According to Ayurveda, different herbs and spices help in curing various medical conditions.
 Some people recommend giving spices to babies – one such spice that your baby may benefit from is nutmeg or jaiphal.
 Yes, nutmeg can be very beneficial for your little one.
 If you are wondering how you can use this aromatic spice and what all benefits it will offer to your baby, we suggest that you read the following article.